National Mall: Other events and recreational activities

 The National Mall has long served as a spot for jogging, picnics, and light recreation for the Washington population.
 The Smithsonian Carousel, located on the Mall in front of the Arts and Industry Building, is a popular attraction.
 The Allan Herschell Company built the carousel, which arrived at Gwynn Oak Park near Baltimore, Maryland, in 1947.
 The carousel was moved to the Mall in 1981 and now operates seasonally.
+It was later removed for restoration in 2023, returning to the Mall in April 2026.

 Annual events

 A number of large free events recur annually on the Mall.
 A kite festival, formerly named the "Smithsonian Kite Festival" and now named the "Blossom Kite Festival", usually takes place each year on the Washington Monument grounds during the last weekend of March as part of the National Cherry Blossom Festival.
 The event's organizers cancelled the 2020 kite festival, which they had earlier scheduled to take place on the Washington Monument grounds on Saturday, March 28, because of concerns related the ongoing coronavirus pandemic.

 An Earth Day celebration often takes place on the Mall around April 22.
 A week-long series of rallies, exhibits, observances and performances occurred on the Mall from April 17 to April 25, 2010, to commemorate Earth Day's 40th anniversary.
 The final day's events featured performances by Sting, Mavis Staples, the Roots, John Legend and others.